vakho10/ai-and-ml-for-cybersecurity-midterm/README.md

-# ai-and-ml-for-cybersecurity-midterm
+# AI and ML for Cybersecurity Midterm
-Midterm exam project for AI and ML for Cybersecurity
+Midterm exam project for AI and ML for Cybersecurity.